ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin-timestamp.md

 	} );

 ```

 You should be able to see the timestamp button now.
 It doesn't do anything just yet, so let's change that.

 ## Inserting a timestamp

-We can now define the core functionality of our plugin, the action that should be executed once our button is clicked.
+We can now define the core functionality of our plugin &ndash; the action that should be executed once our button is clicked.

-When we want to insert something into the document structure, we need to {@link framework/guides/architecture/editing-engine#changing-the-model change the model} using the model's `change()` method.
-This way we get access to {@link module:engine/model/writer~Writer the model writer}.
+In order to insert anything into the document structure, we need to {@link framework/guides/architecture/editing-engine#changing-the-model change the model} using the model's `change()` method.
+This way we get access to the {@link module:engine/model/writer~Writer model writer}.

 <info-box>
 	What is the model?
-It's a DOM-like structure, that is converted into the view, which is what the user interacts with.
-If you want to learn more, you can read more about {@link framework/guides/architecture/editing-engine#model the model} and {@link framework/guides/architecture/editing-engine#view the view}.
+It is a DOM-like structure, that is converted into the view, which is the layer that the user interacts with.
+You can read more about {@link framework/guides/architecture/editing-engine#model the model} and {@link framework/guides/architecture/editing-engine#view the view} in dedicated guides.
 </info-box>

-We'll use the {@link module:engine/model/model~Model#insertContent `writer.insertContent()`} method to insert our timestamp into the document.
-Inside, we just need to create a new text node with {@link module:engine/model/writer~Writer#createText `writer.createText()`}.
+We will use the {@link module:engine/model/model~Model#insertContent `writer.insertContent()`} method to insert our timestamp into the document.
+Inside, we just need to create a new text node with the {@link module:engine/model/writer~Writer#createText `writer.createText()`} method.

 ```js
 class Timestamp extends Plugin {